subugoe/bqschol/README.md

   path = "~/hoad-private-key.json")
 ```

-You need to have a service account token to make use of this package!
+Ideally you have a service account token stored as in a json to make use
+of this package.
+If not available, your Google account credentials will
+be requeste dvia the web browser.

 ## Table functions